-The Redefined PostScript® Save Operators
+The Redefined PostScript® Save Operators:

-The postscripts save operators (which include save and 45 gsave) are redefined to invoke the Vsave procedure.
-Before the operators are redefined, however, they are renamed ("systemdict_operator," for example) because their normal operation is defined in the systemdict dictionary.
+The PostScript® save operators (which include save and gsave) are redefined to invoke the Vsave procedure.
+Before 20 the operators are redefined, however, they are renamed ("systemdict_operator," for example) because their normal operation is defined in the systemdict dictionary.
 The save operators may be renamed by the following code:

-\systemdict_save systemdict \save get def \systemdict_gsave systemdict \gsave get def
+/systemdict_save systemdict /save get def /systemdict_gsave systemdict /gsave get def

-The Postscript® save and gsave operators are then redefined.
-FIG. 35 is a flowchart illustrating the program steps implemented to redefine the PostScript® save operators.
-A 55 block 872 first invokes the Vsave procedure, which was described above in connection with FIG. 33.
-The Vsave procedure saves the current path in p1 and then appends the page size and virtual [CTM] components to the current path.
+The PostScript® save and gsave operators are then redefined.
+FIG. 35 is a flowchart illustrating the program steps implemented to redefine to PostScript® save operators.
+A block 872 first invokes the Vsave procedure, which was described above in connection with FIG. 33.
+The Vsave 35 procedure saves the current path in p1 and then appends the page size and virtual [CTM] components to the current path.